ardagnir/vizardry/README.md

 + `Vanish` command to actually remove a plugin.
 + `Evolve` command to upgrade one or every plugins see [Evolve](#evolve).
-+ Good submodule handeling for people having their vim config in a git repo see [submodules](#submodules)).
++ Good submodule handling for people having their vim config in a git repo see [submodules](#submodules)).
 + Retrieve the README.md file while using `:Invoke`.
++ Navigate through search results with `:Invoke`
-+ Set the lenght of `Scry` results list.
++ Set the length of `Scry` results list.
-+ `:Helptags` is automatically called every time a sumodule is Invoked.
++ Automatically call `:Helptags` every time a plugin is Invoked.

 ### <a name="submodules">How to use vizardry with submodules ?</a>